skiselev/floppy_bios/README.txt

 Configuration prompt (Press F2...) delay in 55 ms units
 	word - default: 55 (approximately 3 seconds)

+Offset 1E36, size 1 byte:
+Flag indicating whenever AT delay subroutines should be used.
+AT delay subroutines provide much more percise timing, but don't work on PC/XT class machines.
+	byte - default: 0 - use XT delays; 1 - use AT delays

-Offset 1E36, size 2 bytes:
+Offset 1E37, size 3 bytes:
 Code to run relocated timer (IRQ0) handler.
-The second byte also used to determine what interrupt number the default (INT 08h) handler should be relocated to.
+The second byte is also used to determine what interrupt number the default INT 08h handler should be relocated to.
 This is only used in configurations with two FDCs.
 	byte 0 - default: 0CDh (INT opcode)
 	byte 1 - default: 0AFh (interrupt 0AFh)
+	byte 2 - default: 0CFh (IRET opcode)

+Offset 1E3A, size 3 bytes;
+Code to run relocated INT 19h (boot) handler.
+The second byte is also used to determine what interrupt number the default INT 19h handler should be relocated to.
+	byte 0 - default: 0CDh (INT opcode)
+	byte 1 - default: 0AEh (interrupt 0AEh)
+	byte 2 - default: 0CFh (IRET opcode)

 Enabling SDP (Software Data Protection) feature